Soke Gozo Shioda 1915 - 1994 |

 after World War Two by Soke Gozo Shioda.
 This

-style of aikido is occasionally called the hard
+style of aikido is occasionally called the "hard

-style because the training methods are a product
+style" because the training methods are a product

 of the gruelling period Soke Shioda spent as a